jdmonin/JSettlers2/doc/Readme.developer.md

   - Capture any exceptions thrown by bots during those games
   - If any exceptions thrown, System.exit(1)
 - Add more sound effects
+- Client: Call frame.setIconImage instead of using default java icon
+  - Thanks to tiehfood for this suggestion (github issue #84)
 - Add more functional and unit tests, in `src/extraTest/` and `src/test/` directories
   - Medium-level example: Add a board-geometry unit test to `soctest.game.TestBoardLayouts` to check all scenarios' layouts against the "Layout placement rules for special situations"